Can You Get Rid of Saddlebags?

 CoolSculpting vs. liposuction for saddlebags: which is right for me?

-While both CoolSculpting and Smartlipo can be great options for reducing saddlebags, what works for one person may not work for you—and there are a few things to consider:
+While both CoolSculpting and liposuction can be great options for reducing saddlebags, what works for one person may not work for you—and there are a few things to consider:

-• Laser-assisted liposuction will deliver quicker, more precise results and are best for those hoping to enjoy a new shape before a specific time such as spring break or a wedding.
+• Liposuction will deliver quicker, more dramatic results and is best for those hoping to enjoy a new shape before a specific time such as spring break or a wedding.

-• CoolSculpting is great for those who prefer to gradually slim down over a number of months.
-Just know that getting the results you want could take up to a year, depending on how many sessions are needed.
+• CoolSculpting is great for those who prefer to gradually slim down over a number of months and want to avoid surgery.

 Ultimately, this decision should be made between you and your plastic surgeon during a consultation.
 Want to find out which option is the perfect solution for you?
 We’d love to help!
-Contact us today to schedule a free consultation with one of our board-certified plastic surgeons.
+Contact us today to schedule a free consultation with our board-certified plastic surgeon.

 6 Comments Posted to "Can You Get Rid of Saddlebags?"